oatlog/oatlog/doc/report/main.typ

 2. Perform actions (e-node insertions, creating e-classes, unifying e-classes) based on matches
 3. Canonicalization, applying these mutations to the database in batches.

-In comparison to recursive e-matching we benefit from being able to join in any order, not just recursively from the root of the pattern.
+Relational e-matching improves upon recursive e-matching by being able to join in any order, not just recursively from the root of the pattern.
 We also benefit from already having implicit indices on e-node type, in that tuples for different partial functions are stored separately.
-We, however, still have an e-graph where all mutations leave pattern matches still matching, so every iteration of e-matching and canonicalization will rediscover all previously discovered rewrites.
-This is addressed by semi-naive evaluation, an algorithm from Datalog that we now can use due to having conjunctive queries.

-Relational e-matching as described here allows more efficient join orders and allows all lookups to be indexed.
-It does not solve the other problem of recursive e-matching, that known matches are rediscovered in every iteration.
-For that, we need semi-naive evaluation.
+As a contextual tangent, egg @egg was released in 2021 and used recursive e-matching in a similar manner to how we describe it in @section_background_recursive_ematching.
+Later the same year, relational e-matching @relationalematching was published with a prototyped implementation on top of egg.
+The prototype used egg's canonicalization implementation and fully rebuilt the tables in every iteration of applying rules, achieving a large speedup over egg despite switching the data format back and forth in every EqSat iteration.
+The e-graph engine egglog @egglog was released in 2023 and incorporates e-graphs as relational databases on a deeper level, achieving significant
+     further speedups largely by being able to apply the semi-naive evaluation algorithm from Datalog.

 == Semi-naive evaluation <conceptual_background_seminaive>

-Semi-naive evaluation is an algorithm for joining relations, each consisting of both old and new tuples, guaranteeing that each joined tuple contains some new information.
-In the context of equality saturation, it avoids a situation in which we in each iteration rediscover every fact previously discovered in an earlier iteration.
-Expressing it as (pseudo)-relational algebra makes it more clear.
+Semi-naive evaluation is an algorithm that allows relational queries to be evaluated incrementally as new tuples are added to relations.
+It is associated with the implementation of Datalog engines and its use for e-graphs reveals a deep similarity between the two.
+In fact, Datalog can be seen as equality saturation without asserting the equality of two variables with `union()`, i.e. with only creation of e-classes using `make()` and insertions of e-classes with `insert()`.
+This removes the union-find aspect, and equality saturation can rightly be seen as Datalog with unification.
+Datalog has no canonicalization phase, but similarly alternates between evaluating rules and inserting new facts.
+Facts are, like e-nodes, tuples of variables stored in tables.

+Due to insertion and rule evaluation being batched, we can categorize table rows into `old` and `new`, or for a relation $X + Delta X$, the old $X$ and the new $Delta X$.
+Semi-naive evaluation provides a way to only compute those query matches that have not been matched in previous iterations, hence solving the second problem that we identified with recursive e-matching in
+@section_background_recursive_ematching.

 Let us say that we want to join relations A, B and C, where $join$ is a join, $union$ is the union of relations and $Delta$ is the change to a relation.
 Then

 $
-  "all information" = A join B join C.
+  "all information" = (A union Delta A) join (B union Delta B) join (C union Delta C).
 $

-But we only care about the new join results, and this can be represented by subtracting the join that already occurred from the full join of the new database.
+But we only care about the new join results, and this can be expressed by subtracting the information available in previous iterations.

 $
   "new information" = &(A union Delta A) join &(B union Delta B) join &(C union Delta C) \